(Sertraline) Zoloft Detox Symptoms, Timeline, Withdrawal Side Effects, & Detox Treatment

 Zoloft Overdose Toxicity

-In 2017, an SSRI was mentioned in 57,254 single-substance toxic exposures reported to United States poison centers, 167 significant outcomes, and only five fatalities.
+In 2017, an SSRI was mentioned in 57,254 single-substance toxic exposures reported to United States poison centers, with 167 significant outcomes and only five fatalities.
 To emphasize, the incidence of SSRI ingestions has steadily increased and mirrors the increase in SSRI prescriptions.

-Isolated SSRI ingestions generally produce mild symptoms, although SSRI intoxication can infrequently have serotonin syndrome, seizures; central nervous system (CNS) depression, or various cardiac abnormalities.
+Isolated SSRI ingestions generally produce mild withdrawal from Zoloft symptoms, although SSRI intoxication can infrequently have serotonin syndrome, seizures, central nervous system (CNS) depression, or cardiac abnormalities.

 The toxicity of this drug may contribute to acute SSRI overdose.
 In addition, Sertraline toxicity may occur in serotonin syndrome, resulting in dangerous health risks.

 Zoloft Detox Can Help Avoid The Following Risks:

 - Myoclonus: A quick, involuntary muscle jerk.

-- Muscle Rigidity: The inability of the muscles to relax normally.
+- Muscle Rigidity: The inability of the muscles to relax usually.
 The condition can affect any of the muscles in the body, causing sharp pain that makes it difficult to move.

 - Diaphoresis: Excessive, abnormal sweating